dannytaylor/splahlunking/README.md

 # [splahlunking](https://xhg.itch.io/splahlunking)
 ### (splash-spelunking)

-forewarning: this code is an uncommented mess of spaghetti code.
+forewarning: this code is an uncommented mess of spaghetti jam-code.

 game made with löve in ~1 week (jam version ~3 days) for #divejam